bpt26/usher_wiki/docs/source/ripples.rst

 Usage
 --------------

 RIPPLES minimally requires an input MAT to search for recombination events.
-An example workflow is available here: :ref:`here <ripples-tutorial>`.
+An example workflow is available  :ref:`here <ripples-tutorial>`.